soundasleep/emberjs-handlebars-sanity/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/) - modify `Gruntfile.js`, `test/*.js`, `test/fixtures/*`and `test/expected/*` as necessary.
+Lint and test your code using [Grunt](http://gruntjs.com/) by `grunt test` - modify `Gruntfile.js`, `test/*.js`, `test/fixtures/*`and `test/expected/*` as necessary.

 ## Release History
 _(Nothing yet)_